truonghm/read-epub-with-gpt/README.md

 # Read epub file and the summary of each page side by side

 I hack together this project in an evening.
-Expect bugs!
+This is purely a proof of concept, and the web app is very slow!

 ## How to run